jBilic/showcase/README.md

 # Showcase
-This is a showcase repository of my work in field of PCB design.
+This is a showcase repository for __some of my work__ in field of electronics design.
 Majority of my work is related to my private projects and experiments.
 On the professional side, by far the largest and most complex project is one called __Wireless IO__.
 Unfortunately I cannot disclose any details publicly - that's why I've only uploaded photos of final designs.